Georgette Heyer: Legacy

 Besides her success in the United Kingdom, Heyer's novels were very popular in the United States and Germany and achieved respectable sales in Czechoslovakia.
 A first printing of one of her novels in the Commonwealth often consisted of 65,000–75,000 copies, and her novels collectively sold over 100,000 copies in hardback each year.
 Her paperbacks usually sold over 500,000 copies each.
 At the time of her death 48 of her books were still in print, including her first novel, The Black Moth.

 Her books were very popular during the Great Depression and World War II.
 Her novels, which journalist Lesley McDowell described as containing "derring-do, dashing blades, and maids in peril", allowed readers to escape from the mundane and difficult elements of their lives.
-In a letter describing her novel Friday's Child, Heyer commented, "'I think myself I ought to be shot for writing such nonsense. ...
+In a letter describing her novel Friday's Child, Heyer commented, "I think myself I ought to be shot for writing such nonsense. ...
 But it's unquestionably good escapist literature and I think I should rather like it if I were sitting in an air-raid shelter or recovering from flu."

 Heyer essentially invented the historical romance and created the subgenre of the Regency romance.
 When first released as mass market paperbacks in the United States in 1966, her novels were described as being "in the tradition of Jane Austen".
+Heyer herself said her style was "... really a mixture of Johnson and Austen—what I rely on is a certain gift for the farcical."
 As other novelists began to imitate her style and continue to develop the Regency romance, their novels have been described as "following in the romantic tradition of Georgette Heyer".
 According to Kay Mussell, "virtually every Regency writer covets [that] accolade".

-Heyer has been criticised for anti-semitism, in particular a scene in The Grand Sophy (published in 1950).
-Examination of family papers by Jennifer Kloester confirms she held prejudiced personal opinions.